gitplus-apps/payfluid/README.md

 <br>

 ## 👼🏽 Basic Usage

-> #### NB: Please note that the IP address of your host device (where you are making requests from) must be whitelisted by PayFluid for any of these to work.

 > #### Kindly note that error handling has been intentionally left out of these examples for brevity.
 ### 1. Generate payment link.
 Here a quick start to get you going quickly.